dimitri-koenig/jekyll-gulp-optimizations/README.md

 This is an adaption and extension of a already very good gulp script from Steve Edson's post [Automating optimisations with Gulp](https://steveedson.co.uk/gulp/advanced-tasks/).

+## For further explenation take a look at [my blog post about it.](https://www.dimitrikoenig.net/scoring-100-on-googles-pagespeed-insights.html)

 ## Installation

 1. Clone this repo and move the files into your jekyll root folder